dimfeld/ergo/README.md

   - [ ] Run actions
   - [X] Run state machines in response to events
   - [ ] Sequences - Tasks can be chained together and optionally pass information between them (file locations, etc.)
   - [ ] Tasks can clone themselves, and further inputs for that clone are routed to them.
+This will probably involve interaction with another process set up to be aware of how this works.
-- [ ] Templates for events, actions, and transformers
+- [ ] Templates for events, actions, and state machines
 - [ ] Extensive logging of events, actions, etc.

 # Roadmap